MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 ## To create an Interaction file

-1. Confirm you have the role of [Workplace Analytics Analyst](../use/user-roles.md), which is required to create the interaction .csv file.
+1. Confirm you are assigned the [Analyst role in Workplace Analytics](../use/user-roles.md), which is required to create the interaction .csv file.
-2. Sign in and open [Workplace Analytics](https://workplaceanalytics.office.com/Home).
+2. Sign in as an Analyst and open [Workplace Analytics](https://workplaceanalytics.office.com/Home).
 3. Select **Analyze** > **Queries**.
 4. In **Start customer query**, select **Group-to-group query**.